Inverting Data Transformations via Diffusion Sampling: Conclusion

 \section{Conclusion}

-\draft{In this work, we studied the problem of inverting unknown data transformations from general Lie groups in a setting where we have access to a \emph{data-space prior} specified by an energy function.
-Our method TIED allows to {transform} a test-time input so that it becomes well aligned with the model’s training distribution and thereby achieves strong performance.
-This setting is increasingly relevant in the era of large foundation models, where robustness to out-of-distribution transformations remains a practical concern.} TIED operates by reverting a diffusion process over transformations in the Lie algebra.
+In this work, we studied the problem of inverting unknown data transformations from general Lie groups in a setting where we have access to a \emph{data-space prior} specified by an energy function.
+Our method TIED transforms a test-time input so that it becomes well aligned with the model’s training distribution and thereby achieves strong performance.
+This setting is increasingly relevant in the era of large foundation models, where robustness to out-of-distribution transformations is a practical concern.
+TIED operates by reversing a diffusion process over transformations in the Lie algebra.
 It applies to a large class of groups and does not require any training or finetuning.
 Avenues for future work include improving the efficiency of the sampler.
-We could consider, for example, using consistency distillation methods \citep{song2023consistency}.
+We could consider, e.g., consistency distillation methods \citep{song2023consistency}.
 Applications to other inverse problems, such as image registration, would also prove interesting.